ShadowUser17/BasicInstalls/kubernetes/k8s-scheduling.md

 ```

 #### Schedule pods with nodeAffinity:
-Add `affinity.nodeAffinity` to pod template spec for enforce deployment in specific `AZ`.
+Add `affinity.nodeAffinity` to the pod template spec for enforce deployment in specific `AZ`.
 ```yaml
 affinity:
   nodeAffinity: